 Here's what you'll need:

 * Maybe a fan or dehumidifer.

 - Booklice are itsy, bitsy little bugs - about 1/16 " long and they are not actually lice at all, so although they are harmless, they are still bugs.
 If you've got any dried out, or decaying plants, you might find these little critters enjoying a plant buffet, or they may even be lurking around your stored food.
 The head and abdomen appear large, and the midsection is more narrow.
 Huge, compound eyes protrude from the sides of the head.
 They also have thread-like antennae that sweep backward toward the abdomen.
 Not all booklice have wings, but some do (usually the booklice that stay outside), and when they do, there are four of them - two smaller front wings and two larger back wings.
-Most of the booklice you will be hunting down should be wingless.
+Most of the ones you will be hunting down should be wingless booklice.

-- Booklice like paper, so you might find them on bookbindings, photographs, or even your wallpaper.
+- Booklice really love paper, so you might find them on bookbindings, photographs, or even your wallpaper.
 You can look for them to thrive in a dark basement or storeroom, if you have one, and if you have a second home that you close up for part of the year, they have probably set up residence there as well.
 If you live in an older, loosely-constructed home, there are probably a lot more booklice living there than people.
 You may need to invest in a good magnifying glass to see them, but they are there.

 Places Booklice Love!